trickerer01/Ruxx/README.md

 Invoke `Ruxx --help` for full help

 #### Logging
-Ruxx will log most of its own actions, which you can see in **Log** window
+Ruxx will log most of its actions, which you can see in **Log** window
 If any problem occurs it will yield some info unless it's an unexpected fatal error.
 Ruxx is able to resolve most non-fatal networking errors and IO mishaps, including dropped searches (search overload), non-matching e-tags, file size mismatch, malformed packets, etc.
 - **W1**: a minor problem, more of the info
 - **W2**: a problem which is going to be fixed, but there is no guarantee it won't occur again